-Analyses from NIRAS reveal that the establishment of a central warehouse for its hospitals will be extremely beneficial for both patients and Region Zealand.
+Hospital Logistics analysis from NIRAS revealed that the establishment of a new central warehouse for the hospitals of Region Zealand in Denmark would be extremely beneficial for both the patients and the region itself.

-Huge savings and the best possible use of resources.
+Huge savings and the best possible use of resources within hospital logistics.
 These are some of the clear advantages for Region Zealand in merging a number of storage facilities into a single central warehouse for the Region's hospitals.

 In many cases it is the nursing staff that have been responsible for ordering and replenishing items.
 That means less time for patients.

 This will probably take place in 2018.
-The centralisation is completely in line with the overall supply strategy of Denmark's regions.
+The centralisation of the hospital warehouses is completely in line with the overall supply strategy of Denmark's regions.

-NIRAS's work shows that consolidating the services can mean huge savings in terms of purchasing and logistics for Region Zealand, while centralisation can be of great benefit to patients.
+NIRAS's work shows that consolidating the services can mean huge savings in terms of purchasing and logistics for Region Zealand, while centralisation within hospital logistics can be of great benefit to patients.

 Until now, each of the Region's hospitals had its own warehouse.
 Hospitals often use different products, and in many cases it is the nursing staff that have been responsible for ordering and replenishing items.
 That means less time for patients.

-The centralisation will mean a clear concept of who deals with what, so nursing staff can take care of patients, while in the background a service organisation will supply the departments and maintain the logistics systems.
+The centralisation of the hospital logistics will mean a clear concept of who deals with what, so nursing staff can take care of patients, while in the background a service organisation will supply the departments and maintain the logistics systems.
 It is fundamentally about using resources in the most sensible way.

 NIRAS then prepared a fundamental logistics concept, which presented the preconditions for outsourcing the warehouse service and a schedule for how the Region could proceed in the process.